 Make Every Drop Count – Xeriscaping

 Tired of dragging the hose around and hauling buckets of water to parched plants?
 Then learn how you can incorporate xeriscaping into your home garden.
 Whether you desire a minimalist landscape approach or crave a lush garden; listen as Horticulture Extension Educator Chris Enroth details design strategies and proper plant selection to minimize your water usage and make every drop count.

 Smart Lawn Care

-Pop Quiz: Who typically applies more chemicals to their land, farmers or homeowners?
+Pop Quiz: Who typically applies more chemicals to their land, farmers, or homeowners?
 The answer may surprise you.
 With or without the use of chemicals, proper lawn care starts with good cultural practices and integrated pest management (IPM).
-University of Illinois Extension horticulture educator Chris Enroth will lead a discussion on the fundamental practices to keeping a healthy lawn without the excessive chemicals.
+University of Illinois Extension horticulture educator Chris Enroth will lead a discussion on the fundamental practices of keeping a healthy lawn without excessive chemicals.

 Getting Your Feet Wet with Rain Gardens

 Learn how to reduce your impact downstream by building a rain garden.
 University of Illinois Extension horticulture educator Chris Enroth will introduce participants to the concepts and construction techniques of a successful rain garden.
 Chris will also discuss what plants work best in rain gardens and share some fantastic rain gardens you can visit right here in Illinois.

 Have you recently purchased a new home, are on a budget or would like to give your gardens a new look?
 Avoid potential pitfalls by phasing in your new landscape over the long-term.
 University of Illinois Extension horticulture educator Chris Enroth will discuss the best practices for phasing in the important elements first while accounting for the future needs of your landscape.

 Gardening for Pollinators